tpapp/tpapp.github.io/pages/blog/2022/09-13-migration/index.md

 +++
-date = "2022-09-13"
+title = "Migration from Hugo to Franklin.jl" date = "2022-09-13"
 tags = String["announcement"]
 rss = "."
 +++

-# Migration from Hugo to Franklin.jl

 After a long break, I am restarting my blog.
 In addition to personal reasons, the main reason I did not keep it up is that I found [Hugo](https://gohugo.io/) a bit difficult to work with: updates to Hugo required updates to my setup, and integration with Julia was less than ideal.
 I have now switched to [Franklin.jl](https://franklinjl.org/).